-In the first method you don’t need to pay attention to your macronutrients and you can literally eat whatever you want in the carb phase!
-Many athletes drive very well with this variant and pay neither attention to the amount of calories nor to the nutrients.
+In the first method, you don’t need to pay attention to your macronutrients, and you can literally eat whatever you want in the carb phase!
+Many athletes drive very well with this variant and pay neither attention to the number of calories nor to the nutrients.
 A relaxing phase when otherwise you always have to keep an eye on the nutrient distribution.
 However, if the results do not meet the desired targets, one should prefer Method 2.

 CARB BACKLOADING VARIANTE 2 – CLEAN REFEED

-Here you pay attention to the macronutrients and during the first 24 hours of the refeed you should consume 70% of the total calorie amount of carbohydrates.
+Here you pay attention to the macronutrients, and during the first 24 hours of the refeed, you should consume 70% of the total calorie amount of carbohydrates.
 The remaining 30% is divided between fat and proteins.
-On the second day you go down a little with the carbohydrates to 60% of the calories, 25% get the proteins and the remaining 15% go to the fat account.
+On the second day, you go down a little with the carbohydrates to 60% of the calories, 25% get the proteins, and the remaining 15% goes to the fat account.

 HOW TO DEAL WITH THE CARBBACKLOAD IN KETOSIS?

 Ketosis occurs when the glycogen storage of the liver is empty, so we need to bring this to zero.
 To achieve this, I have created a small guide here, so nothing should go wrong with that.